serilog-mssql/serilog-sinks-mssqlserver/README.md

 ## Custom Property Columns

 By default, any log event properties you include in your log statements will be saved to the XML `Properties` column or the JSON `LogEvent` column.
 But they can also be stored in their own individual columns via the `AdditionalColumns` collection.
 This adds overhead to write operations but is very useful for frequently-queried properties.
 Only `ColumnName` is required; the default configuration is `varchar(max)`.

-If you specify a DataLength on a column of character data types (NVarChar, VarChar, Char, NChar) the string will be automatically truncated to the datalength to fit in the column.
+If you specify a DataLength other than -1 on a column of character data types (NVarChar, VarChar, Char, NChar) longer text will be truncated to the specified length.
+See [Message column](#message ) for details.

 ```csharp
 var columnOptions = new ColumnOptions